 Theory of Change

-Culture-bearers, creatives and creative industry companies, when backed by science, can:
+Culture-bearers, artists, creatives and creative industry companies, when backed by science, can:

 Build new corporate social responsibility partnerships between health organizations and private sector business seeking to maximize their community impact and shareholder value; and,

 Create positive, measurable, social impact for progress toward an inclusive economy.

 Why do we need to expand opportunities for health innovation?

 More than 80% of America’s healthcare expenditure is on largely preventable (non-communicable) diseases like depression.
 Research from the World Health Organization says that culture must play a primary role in solving deeply entrenched health and social challenges including: substance use disorder; obesity; inclusive workplace/economy; social isolation; mindful aging; food access; environmental sustainability; youth development; and, creation of a civil society.

 How does CCP support our private sector business partners?